Professional Teeth Cleaning: A Step-by-Step Patient Guide

 In some cases, your clinician may recommend a fluoride application at the end of your cleaning appointment.
 This is a preventative measure designed to strengthen the tooth enamel and provide additional protection against acid attacks from bacteria.

 Fluoride treatment is not automatically included in every cleaning appointment.
-Your clinician will assess whether it is appropriate based on your caries risk, the condition of your enamel, and your overall oral health history.
+Your clinician will assess whether it is appropriate based on factors such as your caries risk, the condition of your enamel, and your overall oral health history.
+This is particularly common for patients who may be at higher risk of tooth decay, including those with dry mouth, a history of frequent cavities, or certain dietary habits.

 The Science Behind Tartar Formation